fenago/ml-workshop/lab_guides/Lab_5.md

 Note

-For the exercises and activities within this chapter, you will need to have Python 3.7, NumPy, Jupyter, pandas, and scikit-learn installed on your system.
+For the exercises and activities within this lab, you will need to have Python 3.7, NumPy, Jupyter, pandas, and scikit-learn installed on your system.